niccokunzmann/python_dhcp_server/docs/content/install/macos.md

 ![](/img/macos-install.png)

-To install the app, download the release `Simple DHCP Server X.Y.Z.dmg` from the [latest release][3].
+To install the app, download the release `Simple.DHCP.Server.X.Y.Z.dmg` from the [latest release][3].
 Open it and move the app into the Applications.

 ## Configuration and Cache